1867

 appearing directly ahead of Titanic.

 11:40 PM: Titanic moving at 20½ knots.
-Suddenly, lookouts see
+Suddenly, lookouts see iceberg

-then activates lever to close watertight doors below the waterline.
+to close watertight doors below the waterline.
+Helmsman spins wheel as

-Helmsman spins wheel as far as it will go.
-After several seconds
+far as it will go.
+After several seconds Titanic begins to veer to port,

-bow side and brushes along the side of the ship and passes by into
+but the iceberg strikes starboard bow side and brushes along the side of

-the night.
-The impact, although jarring to the crew down in the
+the ship and passes by into the night.
+The impact, although jarring to

-forward area, is not noticed by many of the passengers.
-Thirty-seven
+the crew down in the forward area, is not noticed by many of the

-seconds have elapsed from sighting to collision.
+passengers.
+Thirty-seven seconds have elapsed from sighting to

 11:50 PM: During first ten minutes after impact, water rises 14 feet